-It is understood that the following position/shift for Social Service Aide II or Social Worker Assistant working in the Family Interaction Center are exempted from Section 302.12:
+It is understood that the following position/shift for Social Worker Assistant (SWA) or Social Service Aide (SSA) working in the Visitation Units are exempted from Section 302.12:

 One (1) staff whose shift includes Saturdays, 10:00 a.m. to 6:00 p.m.